Shetura36/Data-607/FinalProject/Data607-Final-Project-Version2.md

 |Brooklyn | 0.0000000|Reject null |
 |Queens   | 0.0000627|Reject null |

 For <b>Manhattan</b> and <b>Staten Island</b> the p-values are above .05.
-For these boroughs, there is no statistically significant difference in the average number of pickups per hour between weekdays and non-weekend days.
+For these boroughs, there is no statistically significant difference in the average number of pickups per hour between weekend and non-weekend days.

 |Borough       |   p_value|result              |
 |:-------------|---------:|:-------------------|